jaizyikhwan/pos-soni-elektronik/README.md

 - Small electronics shop
 - Used by non-technical users
-- Runs on local network
+- Hosted online and accessible via a secure web browser
 - Connected to receipt printer
 - Handles real transactions daily

-Because this is a real production project, some configuration files are excluded for security reasons.
+> Because this is a real production project, some configuration files are excluded for security reasons.

 ## 📷 Screenshots